 - a statistical analysis of logs at the experiment’s conclusion

-If you’re interested in this approach, WhichWorksBest’s online software makes systematic simple and affordable.
-For more info, talk with the GuideBot below!
+If you’re interested in this approach, WhichWorksBest’s online software makes systematic personal experiments simple and affordable.
+For more background, read this information about single person (n-of-1) experiments, or chat with our GuideBot at the bottom of the page!